EdDataScienceEES/tutorial-emmmahouse/index.md

 ## Learning outcomes:
 #### 1. To understand the importance of interactive infographics for widening your audience range
-#### 2. To confidently use pakcages such as DT to produce a basic interactive tables
+#### 2. To confidently use packages such as DT to produce a basic interactive tables
 #### 3. To confidently produce interactive and animated graphs
 #### 4. To understand data patterns more efficiently and easily from interactive infographics